ColmKenna/ck-edit-array/docs/spec.md

 - `data-action="edit"` – template for the per-item edit/save toggle button
 - `data-action="delete"` – template for the per-item delete/restore toggle button

 The component will clone and enhance these templates for each item, preserving your custom markup and classes while adding required attributes (`data-index`, ARIA labels) and behavior.
+Enhanced buttons also expose a `part` attribute so you can style them via `::part(edit-button)` and `::part(delete-button)`.
 - SHOULD contain form controls (`<input>`, `<select>`, `<textarea>`)
 - MUST use `name` attributes for field identification
 - MAY include validation attributes